 3. Accepting a place

 A. Accept promptly

 Places are offered at interview, or electronically.
-We are directed by Catholic Education Wodonga (CEW) policies and the Sandhurst Schools Education Board.
 Offers are at the discretion of the Principal.
 If the need arises, he may establish a waiting list with priority order.

 The moment you accept a place, we begin a partnership with your family to maximise your child’s potential.
 From mid Term 3 into Term 1, we are in regular contact with you about the transition.
-Our main form of communication with you will be via email.
+Our main form of communication with you is via email.
+Parents are provide a login to our online management system PAM.
 Together, we commit to communicate, engage and interact.

-G. Understand our approach to ICT, laptops, e-Learning
+G. Understand our approach to ICT and laptops

 Who to talk to